Date: c. 1950s

 Fabric: Nylon Lace, nylon tulle and nylon mix stretch mesh.

-Brand: Label removed, suspected to by Lady Marlene
+Brand: Likely Lady Marlene

 A wonderfully elaborate and flirty rendition of the popular ‘Merry Widow’ style of the 1950s, similar in style to the contemporary ‘basque’.
 Featuring padded 3-piece foam cups, layers of sheer tulle, nylon lace and stretch mesh.
 This piece is boned throughout with spiral steel boning, encased in taffetta internal channels.